Purnendu Dasgupta: Education and work

 Dasgupta was born in India.
 Dasgupta's father and grandfather were also university teachers.
 He got his Bachelor's degree in chemistry from a college run by Irish missionaries.
 He was selected as scholar in the National Talent Search Examination.
-He completed his Masters in the University of Burdwan and served as research scholar in the Department of Physical Chemistry at the Indian Association for the Cultivation of Science.
+He completed his master's in the University of Burdwan and served as research scholar in the Department of Physical Chemistry at the Indian Association for the Cultivation of Science.

 In 1973, he went to United States and attended Louisiana State University at Baton Rouge as a graduate student in electrochemistry.
 In 1977, he received his PhD in analytical chemistry with a minor in electrical engineering under Philip W. West.
 In 1981, he joined Texas Tech as a professor.
 In 1992 he became a Paul Whitfield Horn Professor, the highest distinction at Texas Tech, named after the first President of the University.
 In 2007, he joined the University of Texas at Arlington as Jenkins Garrett Professor and Chair.
 He has since been elected an adjunct faculty member both in Departments of Physics and Electrical Engineering.
 Since 2015, he has occupied the Hamish Small Chair in Ion Analysis, endowed by Thermo Fisher Scientific.